kasdhfklhas/hslu_malwlab/task2/task2.md

     * Compiler: GCC(4.1.2 20080704 (Red Hat 4.1.2-46))
     * Language: C/C++

+As we can see by the output, the binary is of the type `ELF` (the counterpart to the PE file format on the Windows operating system) and was written in C and/or C++.
+This fact is further strenghtend by the outputted strings in one of the next chapters.
+Many files can be found with the `.c` extension.

 ### To be packed, or not to be packed?
 #### Detect it Easy
 Opening the malware via the program leads to the following graph: